-- A recipient is a non-Federal entity that receives a Federal award directly from a Federal awarding agency to carry out an activity under a Federal program.
+- A recipient is an entity, usually but not limited to non-Federal entities, that receives a Federal award directly from a Federal awarding agency.

 - Recipients are required to adhere to the applicable law of their jurisdiction, and the financial and administrative rules in this Guide.
 However, other programmatic and technical requirements (for example, as set out in award conditions or contained in program-specific guidelines) may also apply.